Bandera's Neonatal Ataxia Health Testing Fund

 June 2011

-The ACC Bandera's Neonatal Ataxia Health Testing Fund is for ACC Code of Ethics Breeders who choose to DNA test their breeding Cotons.
-The ACC will donate $20 per Coton de Tulear tested for "Bandera's syndrome", up to three (3) Cotons per ACC COE Breeder.
-The ACC Bandera's Neonatal Ataxia Health Testing Fund will be for Cotons tested from May 1, 2011 through September 30, 2011.
+The American Coton Club Bandera's Neonatal Ataxia Health Testing Fund is for American Coton Club Code of Ethics Breeders who choose to DNA test their breeding Cotons.
+The American Coton Club will donate $20 per Coton de Tuléar tested for "Bandera's syndrome", up to three (3) Cotons per American Coton Club COE Breeder.
+The American Coton Club Bandera's Neonatal Ataxia Health Testing Fund will be for Cotons tested from May 1, 2011 through September 30, 2011.
 The American Coton Club hopes that this incentive to submit DNA samples to the University of Missouri will help prevent any carriers from being bred to other carriers of this mutation.

 Coton puppies affected by Bandera's Neonatal Ataxia never gain the ability to ambulate normally.
 The University of Missouri discovered a gene mutation in the cerebellum of affected puppies in 2010.
 DNA testing of breeding Cotons enables breeders to breed safely and ensure no affected puppy is ever produced.